Why Agencies Must Shift to a Solution-Based Monetization System

 Any of these mechanisms can be used to define what the client is paying for—and why.

-• Outputs - price tied to defined deliverables.
+Outputs - the value of defined deliverables.

-• Commission - a percentage of spend or transaction value.
+Commission - a percentage of spend or transaction value.

-• Assessed Value - “pay what you believe this is worth,” used sparingly in strategic work.
+Assessed Value - “pay what you believe this is worth,” used sparingly in strategic work.

 2. How Revenue is Billed